Adriana Morenová

 Adriana Morenová (born 3 May 2004) is a Czech slalom canoeist who has competed at the international level since 2022, specializing in the C1 event.

-She won a gold medal in the C1 team event at the 2025 World Championships in Penrith.
+She won two medals in the C1 team event at the ICF Canoe Slalom World Championships with a gold in 2025 and a silver in 2026.
 She also won a gold medal in the same event at the 2025 European Championships in Vaires-sur-Marne.